 The Explorers also volunteer to assist in other events, such as Gang Awareness events at Central Valley High School, Christmas Tree Lane, gift wrapping for Beards for Kids, and DUI Checkpoints.

 The Ceres Police Department Explorer Program is overseen by Lt.
 Danny Vierra and Sgt.
-Keith Griebel.
+Dirk Nieuwenhuis.
 In addition there is a group of dedicated Officers and Civilian employees who act as Advisors to the Explorers.